 The sharing of family responsibilities is a precondition of the achievement of equal treatment for men and women.
 Community action should lend support to the change of attitude on this question which is becoming apparent among the younger generation.
 The extension of family and parental leave is one aspect of a new distribution of time between work and other activities.
-In this context the reorganization of working time should avoid reinforcing traditional family roles and instead be used to make an important contribution in the achievement of equal opportunities.
+In this context the reorganisation of working time should avoid reinforcing traditional family roles and instead to be used to make an important contribution in the achievement of equal opportunities.
 It is however important that the granting of family and parental leave does not serve as a pretext for reducing public facilities and services.
-There is already a welcome tendency in several Member States to grant leave to men and women to care for children in the period immediately following maternity leave (parental leave), and to care for a sick child or a member of the family, in line with Directive 76/207, which stipulates equal treatment in working conditions.
+There is already a welcome tendency in several Member States to grant leave to men and women to care for children in the period immediately following maternity leave (parental leave), and to care for a sick child or a member of the family, in the line with Directive 76/207 which stipulates equal treatment in working conditions.

-• should examine the possibility of extending parental leave and leave for family reasons (in parallel with efforts to consolidate public facilities and services), taking account of trends towards a new distribution of work and nonwork time.
+- should examine the possibility of extending parental leave and leave for family reasons (in parallel with efforts to consolidate public facilities and services) taking account of trends towards a new distribution of work and non-work time.

-- will conduct a survey on experience gained in the Member States, in addition to the work already undertaken, with a view to establishing Community guidelines on the definition of these types of leave, their duration, the conditions on which they are granted, and at the same time will study the evolution of the network of public facilities and services (reduction or extension); - will disseminate the information thus compiled to the Member States;
+- will conduct a survey on experience gained in the Member States, in addition to the work already undertaken with a view to establishing Community guidelines on the definition of these types of leave, their duration, the conditions on which they are granted and at the same time will study the evolution of the network of public facilities and services (reduction or extension); - will disseminate the information thus compiled to the Member States; - will draft a Community legal instrument to promote parental leave and leave for family reasons while maintaining and extending existing public facilities and services.